SmartTokenLabs/token-negotiator-examples/README.md

 - run `EXAMPLES=art-gallery-medium-article-website npm run start` to start the specified example
 - run `EXAMPLES=art-gallery-medium-article-website,ecommerce-store-website npm run build` to build multiple examples at the same time (examples are comma separated)

+Notes:

-NOTE: to manage examples recognized by the batch commands, please update `examples.json` accordingly.
+- to manage examples recognized by the batch commands, please update `examples.json` accordingly.
+- in order to make sure all the dev servers can run at the same time, you need to avoid port conflict, here are all the existing examples and the port in use, please update whenever you make a change
+  - angular-bare-bones-demo: 4200
+  - art-gallery-medium-article-website: 3003
+  - ecommerce-store-website: 3004
+  - svelte-demo: 8080
+  - typescript-bare-bones-demo: 3010
+  - vue-boilerplate: 8081
+  - vue-vite-boilerplate: 5173
+  - hotel-bogota-active-negotiation-website: 3000
+  - hotel-bogota-passive-negotiation-website: 3001
+  - ticket-issuer-url-website: 3005
+  - token-outlet-website: 3002

 ## Library Documentation